jacksongrove/csc337-final-project/README.md

 Each player consists of a name and a username as well as additional information such as wins and losses.
 The team has ultimately decided we do not wish to continue supporting passwords so clients are expected to be honest when it comes to their username.
 However, if they do not provide a valid username the server will reject requests if an action requires permission.

+## Reflections

+The project itself went well.
+Scheduling did not work as time was extremely limited for many groupmates.
+The fluid approach with the expectation and planning to switch between roles and pick up where others left off helped with maintaining progress without slowdowns.
+The initial brainstorm and final product match very closely.
+While this isn't an indication of a good result, it is an indication of the organization going into the project.
+Most features were implemented.
+Some were added during the development cycle.
+While other features were scrapped because they were either replaced or deemed not to be important.

 ## Timeline

 The timeline was mostly followed and deadlines were purposefully set early to account for potential setbacks.